Enginland/Sneaker-Store/README.md

 <p align="center">
 This project is targeted for the mass Sneaker Store management system around the company or further.
-Sneaker Store management is a very complex process which also need a very efficient management. it enhances correctness and reduces man power.
+Sneaker Store management is a very complex process which also need a very efficient management. it enhances correctness and reduces manpower.
 </p>

 ## Features